Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 Some later scholars have tried to depict Cranach as a misogynist.
 However, examination of his writings and the content of his paintings allows little credence for this theory.

 Both Cranach and Dürer are remembered and honored for the grandeur of their works of art that depict the glory and majesty and the grace and mercy of the triune God.
-I've also included Michelangelo Buonarroti, although his life (both public and private) sometimes was contrary to Scripture's standards of godliness.
+Along with these two Germans, I've also included their approximate contemporary from Italy, Michelangelo Buonarroti.
+He also used his talents to illustrate Scripture's story and God's glory.

 18 February AD 1564